Khensanintulo911/stockifysa/replit.md

-# Inventory Management System
+# StockTracker SA - Inventory Management System

 ## Overview

-This is a modern web-based inventory management system designed to help small and emerging businesses track products, manage stock levels, process sales, and generate reports.
-The application provides a comprehensive dashboard with real-time metrics, low stock alerts, and intuitive interfaces for product and sales management.
+This is a modern web-based inventory management system specifically designed for South African businesses to track products, manage stock levels, process sales, and generate reports.
+The application features South African Rand (ZAR) currency throughout and includes sample data with authentic South African products like biltong, rooibos tea, Springbok jerseys, and other local items.

-The system is built as a full-stack TypeScript application with a React frontend and Express backend, featuring a clean, responsive UI built with shadcn/ui components and Tailwind CSS.
+The system provides a comprehensive dashboard with real-time metrics, low stock alerts, and intuitive interfaces for product and sales management.
+It's built as a full-stack TypeScript application with a React frontend and Express backend, featuring a clean, responsive UI built with shadcn/ui components and Tailwind CSS.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Currency localization: South African Rand (ZAR) displayed as "R" prefix Product content: South African-themed products and categories Application branding: "StockTracker SA" for South African market focus

 ## System Architecture